 Fresh Taco Salad

 You won't miss the ground beef in our fresh-from-the-farm taco salad recipe.
 And oh man, is this recipe fresh.
-Corn straight off the cob, chopped tomato, sliced jalapeno, and lettuce greens come together for a healthy side dish packed with wow.
+Corn straight off the cob, chopped tomato, sliced jalapeño, and lettuce come together for a healthy side dish packed with wow.

 Smoked Tomato Po'boy Sandwiches